Chinese Americans: Economics

 With their above average educational attainment rates, Chinese Americans from all socioeconomic backgrounds have achieved significant advances in their educational levels, occupational prestige, personal and household income, life expectancy, and other socioeconomic indicators.
 As the fulsome financial and socioeconomic opportunities offered by the United States have lifted many Chinese Americans out of poverty, and has allowed much of the community to channel their social mobility by elevating them into the ranks of America's middle and upper middle class, as well as the enjoyment of substantially high wellbeing relative to other minority ethno-racial groups in the United States.
 Although the aggregate economic performance and situation of Chinese Americans remains highly positive, Chinese American wealth varies greatly by region across the country: For instance, in New York City, 22% of Chinese Americans live in poverty.
+In 2022, income inequality among Chinese Americans was the greatest compared to other Asian American populations, and had also increased the most between 1980 and 2022.

 Chinese Americans are more likely to own homes than the general American population.
 According to the 2000 U.S. Census, 65% of Chinese Americans owned a home, higher than the total population's rate of 54%.
-In 2003, real estate economist Gary Painter of the University of Southern California Lusk Center for Real Estate Research found out that when comparing homeowners with similar income levels Los Angeles, the Chinese American home-ownership rate is 20% higher than Whites; in San Francisco, 23% higher; and in the New York metropolitan area, 18% higher.
-A 2008 Asian Real Estate Association of America report released on behalf of the American community survey, Chinese Americans living in the states of Texas, New York, and California all had high home ownership rates that were significantly near or above the general population average.
+In 2003, real estate economist Gary Painter of the University of Southern California Lusk Center for Real Estate Research found out that when comparing homeowners with similar income levels Los Angeles, the Chinese American home-ownership rate was 20% higher than Whites; in San Francisco, it was 23% higher; and in the New York metropolitan area, it was 18% higher.
+A 2008 Asian Real Estate Association of America report released on behalf of the American community survey found that Chinese Americans living in the states of Texas, New York, and California all had high home ownership rates that were significantly near or above the general population average.

 According to the 2020 U.S. census, Chinese American men had a full-time median income of $91,138 and Chinese American women had a median income of $75,148.
-Chinese Americans also have one of the highest median household incomes relatively in comparison to their fellow East Asian American community counterparts.
+Chinese Americans also have one of the highest median household incomes relatively in comparison to other East Asian American populations.

 Despite overwhelmingly positive economic indicators and socioeconomic patterns compared to other non-white ethno-racial groups in the United States, a number of economic deterrents have been noted to afflict the Chinese American community including institutionalized discrimination against STEM researchers, engineers, and scientists of Chinese descent.
 While the median income of Chinese American households remains above most non-white ethno-racial groups in the United States, studies after the Great Recession revealed that East Asian men have witnessed the highest rate of persistent long-term unemployment.
-In addition, studies have shown that Asian Americans have been discriminated in companies with lower pay grades; even in larger high-tech corporate settings such as Google.
+In addition, studies have shown that Asian Americans have been discriminated against in companies with lower pay grades, even in larger high-tech corporate settings such as Google.